Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03b_Export.md

 - *Creation from*
-Enter a start creation date for the bookings to be exported.
+Enter a start creation date for the postings to be exported.

 - *Creation to*
-Enter an end creation date for the bookings to be exported.
+Enter an end creation date for the postings to be exported.

 - [CONTINUE]
 Click this button to proceed to the next step.